-Dr. Adele Mays and Dr. Kristi Lively have a special interest in canine reproduction.
+Drs.
+Adele Mays, Kristi Lively and Shalein Bonney have a special interest in canine reproduction.
 They have advanced training and extensive experience in assisting breeders with reproductive issues.
-Their enthusiasm for this aspect of veterinary care is a benefit to patients and pet owners.
+Their enthusiasm and experience for this aspect of veterinary care is a benefit to patients and pet owners.

 In addition to our experience, Village Veterinary Medical Center is an International Canine Semen Banks (ICSB) franchise.
-As such, we utilize the technologies developed by Prof. Carrol Platz of ICSB in Oregon.
+Dr. Bonney is a member of the Zoetis Reproduction Network.
+As such, we utilize proven techniques that have withstood the test of time.

 Canine Breeding & Reproductive Services

 Village Veterinary Medical Center currently offers the following canine reproductive services:

 - Same day in house progesterone results, Monday through Saturday

 - Vaginal cultures